Azure/IoTTrainingPack/docs/README.md

 ## Modules

-The training kit focuses on the following independent modules:
+The Training Pack focuses on the following independent modules:
 ![KitContent](media/KitContent.png)
 * [Certificates](README.md): Will be provided soon.